First off, DEV apps are not a “bad quality” version of Qoddi’s instances.

 - Discovering new language and datastores – you can launch a GO instance, browse some Youtube tutorials about Golang, and have fun!

-DEV apps are capable, entry-budget instances, with the right features to test a build before going into full production.
+DEV apps are capable, free instances with the right features to test a build before going into full production.

-DEV apps are not able to use more than the quota of resources assigned to them: if the limit of CPU or RAM is reached (even slightly), the app will crash and automatically restart.
+DEV apps cannot use more than the quota of resources assigned to them: if the limit of CPU or RAM is reached (even slightly), the app will crash and automatically restart.
 This can negatively impact the app’s reliability, and DEV apps should never be used for production services.

 Was this helpful?